ANThe124/node-mongoose-prototype/README.md

 # node-mongoose-prototype
 <img src="assets/images/node-mongoose-prototype-banner.png">

-A simple NodeJS CRUD app that can be used to quickly test MongoDB deployments using Mongoose and Express.
+A simple NodeJS CRUD app that can be used to quickly test MongoDB deployments using Mongoose and Express

 ## Instructions: